ireaneus/CDI/PersonalStatement.md

 ### **Heaven**

-Heaven is the eternal dwelling place of God, the elect angels, and all believers who have been redeemed through faith in Jesus Christ.
+Heaven is the eternal dwelling place of God, His elect angels, and all believers who have been redeemed through faith in Jesus Christ.
 It is a place of perfect peace, joy, and fellowship with God, where there is no more pain, suffering, or death.
-The Bible describes Heaven as the **"Third Heaven"**, the abode of God, *"where God dwells and receives worship"* **(2 Corinthians 12:2-4)**.

-- **The Dwelling Place of God**: *"The Lord has established His throne in the heavens, and His sovereignty rules over all."* **(Psalm 103:19)**
-- **The Hope for Believers**: When believers die, they are immediately in the presence of the Lord, *"To be absent from the body is to be present with the Lord."* **(2 Corinthians 5:8)**
-- **The New Jerusalem**: In the eternal state, Heaven will come down to the new earth as the New Jerusalem, *"And I saw the holy city, new Jerusalem, coming down out of heaven from God."* **(Revelation 21:2)**
+Scripture describes Heaven as the **"Third Heaven,"** the sacred abode of God, *"where God dwells and receives worship"* **(2 Corinthians 12:2-4)**.
+In Heaven, God’s sovereignty and holiness are fully realized, *"The Lord has established His throne in the heavens, and His sovereignty rules over all."* **(Psalm 103:19)**.
+For believers, Heaven offers the blessed hope of being in the Lord’s presence immediately upon death, *"To be absent from the body is to be present with the Lord."* **(2 Corinthians 5:8)**.
+In the eternal state, Heaven will come down to the new earth as the New Jerusalem, where God will dwell with His people in a new and glorious creation, *"And I saw the holy city, new Jerusalem, coming down out of heaven from God."* **(Revelation 21:2)**.
 Heaven is also referred to as **Paradise**, a place of blessedness for the righteous.
-After Christ’s ascension, the location of Paradise changed from Abraham's Bosom to the Third Heaven, and now, when believers die, they are taken to Heaven.
+Following Christ’s ascension, Paradise shifted from Abraham's Bosom to the Third Heaven, and now, believers who die are taken to Heaven to be with the Lord.

 ### **Hell**

-Hell is the current place of torment for the souls of the unrighteous.
-It is a temporary state until the final judgment, where the wicked await their ultimate fate.
-Hell is often referred to as **Hades**, the Greek equivalent of **Sheol**, which denotes the realm of the dead.
-It is a place of suffering, described as a **place of torment**, *"In Hades he lifted up his eyes, being in torment."* **(Luke 16:23)**

-- **The Place of Unbelievers**: *"The wicked will return to Sheol, even all the nations who forget God."* **(Psalm 9:17)**
+Hell is the present place of torment for the souls of the unrighteous, serving as a temporary state of suffering until the final judgment.
+Often referred to in Scripture as **Hades** (the Greek equivalent of **Sheol**), Hell is described as the realm of the dead, where the wicked await their ultimate fate.
+It is a place of conscious torment, as Jesus illustrated in the story of the rich man in Hades: *"In Hades he lifted up his eyes, being in torment."* **(Luke 16:23)**.
+The souls in Hell experience ongoing suffering and regret, *"There will be weeping and gnashing of teeth."* **(Matthew 13:42)**.
+This place is reserved for those who have turned away from God, *"The wicked will return to Sheol, even all the nations who forget God."* **(Psalm 9:17)**.
+Hell reflects God’s justice and the reality of separation from His presence for those who reject His salvation.
-- **Conscious Suffering**: The souls in Hell experience conscious torment, *"There will be weeping and gnashing of teeth."* **(Matthew 13:42)**

 ### **The Lake of Fire (Gehenna)**

-After the final judgment, the unrighteous will be cast into the **Lake of Fire**, also known as **Gehenna**, which is the final and eternal place of punishment for both fallen angels and humans who have rejected Christ.
-It is described as a place of **eternal fire** and **darkness**, where the torment never ends.

-- **Eternal Separation from God**: *"These will pay the penalty of eternal destruction, away from the presence of the Lord."* **(2 Thessalonians 1:9)**
-- **The Final Judgment**: *"And if anyone's name was not found written in the book of life, he was thrown into the lake of fire."* **(Revelation 20:15)**
-- **Unquenchable Fire**: *"It is better for you to enter life crippled, than, having your two hands, to go into hell, into the unquenchable fire."* **(Mark 9:43)**
+The **Lake of Fire**, also known as **Gehenna**, is the final and eternal destination for the unrighteous following the final judgment.
+Unlike Hell (Hades), which is temporary, the Lake of Fire is a place of eternal punishment and separation from God, prepared for both fallen angels and humans who reject Christ.
+Scripture describes it as a place of unquenchable fire and utter darkness, *"It is better for you to enter life crippled, than, having your two hands, to go into hell, into the unquenchable fire."* **(Mark 9:43)**.
+This eternal separation from God is the ultimate penalty for sin, *"These will pay the penalty of eternal destruction, away from the presence of the Lord."* **(2 Thessalonians 1:9)**.
+At the final judgment, those not found written in the Book of Life will be cast into this Lake of Fire, *"And if anyone's name was not found written in the book of life, he was thrown into the lake of fire."* **(Revelation 20:15)**, marking an irreversible state of separation and suffering in God’s final judgment against sin.

 ---

 ### **The Resurrection**